-Diplomat revises his earlier testimony to say U.S. aid to Ukraine was tied to public pledge of anti-corruption
+Diplomat revises impeachment inquiry testimony, says aid was tied to public statement from Ukraine

-In excerpts of Sondland’s deposition, the ambassador revised his earlier testimony.
-He said he acknowledged telling one of Zelensky’s advisers in Warsaw that “resumption of U.S. aid would likely not occur until Ukraine provided the public anti-corruption statement that we had been discussing for many weeks.”
+WASHINGTON – Gordon Sondland, ambassador to the European Union, acknowledged telling one of Ukrainian President Volodymyr Zelensky’s advisers that resumption of U.S. aid was tied to an anti-corruption pledge sought by President Donald Trump.

-Meanwhile, House impeachment investigators are seeking a deposition of acting chief of staff Mick Mulvaney on Thursday, targeting the highest-ranking White House official to date in the Democratic-led inquiry.
+The acknowledgment in a deposition as part of the House impeachment inquiry released Tuesday was a reversal from his earlier testimony.
+It puts Sondland in the middle of what national security officials saw as an attempt by the White House to leverage nearly $400 million in security assistance for investigations that could benefit Trump politically.

-In a letter sent Tuesday afternoon, the House Democrats leading the impeachment inquiry said they want to learn what Mulvaney knows about Trump’s efforts to press for an investigation into former Vice President Joe Biden and his son Hunter Biden, who sat on the board of a Ukrainian gas company.
+House investigators also released the transcript of Kurt Volker, the former U.S. special envoy for Ukraine, as they continue to probe Trump’s efforts to press for an investigation into former vice president Joe Biden and his son Hunter Biden, who sat on the board of a Ukrainian gas company.

+The leaders of the three committees involved in the impeachment inquiry said Tuesday that the newly released Volker and Sondland testimony reveals the extent of efforts of Trump and his personal attorney Rudy Giuliani to “use the State Department to press Ukraine to announce investigations beneficial to the president’s personal and political interests.”

 On Monday, transcripts of two other witnesses were made public: Marie Yovanovitch, the former ambassador to Ukraine, and P. Michael McKinley, a former adviser to Secretary of State Mike Pompeo.